FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/agency-authorization-path.md

   (e.g., services or components essential to the operation of the CSO but excluded from the tested boundary);

-- The federal agency’s process for reviewing the authorization package and reaching a risk-based authorization decision; and
+- The federal agency's process for reviewing the authorization package and reaching a risk-based authorization decision; and

 - Best practices and tips for success.